IshaShah27/IshaShah27.github.io/README.md

 ## Portfolio

-This is the readme for my portfolio site - feel free to poke around!
-(But you can find the site itself [here]).(https://ishashah27.github.io)
+This is the readme for my portfolio site!
+You can find the site itself [here](https://ishashah27.github.io).

 Thank you to @evanca for the template!